arisdavid/k8s-project/README.md

 # Kubernetes Demo Project (Python Producer, Consumer and Kafka)

 ## Introduction
-Demo project demonstrating how to deploy a Kafka server, python producer and consumer apps inside a minkube cluster.
+Demo project demonstrating how to deploy a Kafka server, python producer and consumer apps inside a kubernetes cluster.

 ## Local Development